Skip to main content

 Forest of Deceit

-Ant Workshop: Mines and Slimes
+Ant Workshop: Into the Slimy Mines

-We can't wait to welcome all of these developers and their games to DCA on Sat 31 May - drop in between 13:00 - 16:00 to get involved!
+We can't wait to welcome all of these developers and their games to DCA on Sat 30 August - drop in between 12:00 - 16:00 to get involved!

 Drop in and Play is a free DCA gaming event which was first held in November 2012 as part of NEoN Digital Arts Festival and Discovery Film Festival.
-Our May event is presented in partnership with Ninja Kiwi who have been making awesome games since 2005.
+Our August event is presented in partnership with Ninja Kiwi who have been making awesome games since 2005.
 Developers of the hit Bloons series of games, Ninja Kiwi are always striving to make the most enjoyable experiences for audiences across the globe from their offices in Dundee, Scotland and Auckland, New Zealand.

 Ninja kiwi Logo